 I sank into depression and the panic attacks came often.
 Determined to claw my way out, I tried to remember what else I'd done in the past that eased my anxiety.
 Candles.
 Pouring candles had always been therapeutic for me.
 So, I bought a kit, poured some candles, and felt a release of the negative energy that had been building inside of me for far too long.
 I found bigger suppliers, poured a lot more candles, and fell in love.

 Pouring candles dragged me from the darkness, and I hope to do the same for my customers as they provide themselves a bit of self-care when they spark a flame and see the light.

 I knew when I started this business that I wanted to donate a portion of profits to various nonprofit organizations striving to make a difference in the world.
 Originally, I was going to narrow the focus to human trafficking, but I found myself discovering different organizations with equally great causes and decided not to limit the cause on such a grand scale.
 Each calendar year, the focus will change.
 For example, all donations made in 2022 went to organizations combating human trafficking, since that was my original intent.
-In 2023, in honor of the launch of the Bookish Collection, the focus will shift to literacy organizations.
+In 2023, in honor of the launch of the Bookish Collection, the focus shifted to literacy organizations.
+In 2024, our focus will be children's organizations.
 We will donate to a new organization at the end of each quarter and post that information on our website here.